Lotfi Madjer

 Lotfi Rabah Madjer (لطفي رابح ماجر; born 22 March 2002) is a professional footballer who plays as a right winger for Qatar Stars League side Al Shahaniya, on loan from Al-Duhail.
-Born in Algeria, he represents Qatar at youth level.
+Born in Algeria, he has represented Qatar at youth level.

 Early career

 Born in Algeria, Madjer moved to Doha, Qatar when he was 8 months old and spent his entire childhood in the country.
 He started his youth career playing for the Aspire Academy, before returning to Algeria to join the youth side of Paradou AC.
 In 2019, he came back to Qatar and joined Al-Duhail.

 Club career

 Madjer started his career at Al-Duhail.
 On 22 November 2020, Madjer made his professional debut for Al-Duhail against Al-Gharafa in the Pro League, replacing Mohammed Muntari.

 International career

 In April 2024, Madjer was named in Qatar U23's squad for the 2024 AFC U-23 Asian Cup.